axondeepseg/model_postprocess_touching_myelin/README.md

 ```bash
 nnUNetv2_plan_and_preprocess -d 1 --verify_dataset_integrity
 ```
-9. Train the model using nnUNetv2:
+## Training the Model

+After setting up the environment and preprocessing the data, you can train the model using nnUNetv2.
+Run the following command:
 ```bash
 ./scripts/train_nnunet.sh
 ```